rahuldeore/kafka-cluster/README.md

 4. Kafka standalone is setup !
 5. Some simple examples below.
    1. Test producer consumer
-      1. Test kafka-connect (File read example)
+   2. Test kafka-connect (File read example)
+   3. Check messages from beginning and / or listen for new
+   4.

 Docker compose standalone server
 --------------------------------